BitCurator/bitcurator-bootstrap/README.md

 # Building the BitCurator Environment

-The bc-boostrap.sh shell script assists in building the BitCurator environment from scratch.
+The bc-boostrap.sh shell script assists in building releases of the BitCurator environment.
+It may be used in two ways, described in the sections below: (1) As a full bootstrap on top of a clean Ubuntu 14.04.2LTS install, and (2) to upgrade existing BitCurator environments (post-1.5.1 release).
-It may also be used to upgrade an existing instance of a BitCurator environment, although this is subject to ongoing testing.
+The upgrade functionality is subject to ongoing testing.

 # Clean Installation

-The bc-bootstap.sh assumes a Ubuntu 14.04LTS environment.
+The bc-bootstap.sh script expects to find itself in a Ubuntu 14.04LTS environment.
 It has not been tested on any other versions of Ubuntu.
 The environment must have the "git" package installed to checkout this repository.
 When running in a VM, any extensions (for example, the VirtualBox extensions) should be installed prior to running this script.

-To checkout, enter the following in a terminal.
+To check out this code, make sure you have git installed.
+Enter the following in a terminal:

+sudo apt-get install git

 git clone https://github.com/bitcurator/bitcurator-bootstrap

-To run, enter the following in the bitcurator-bootstrap directory:
+To run, enter the following inside the bitcurator-bootstrap directory:

 sudo ./bc-bootstrap.sh -s -i -y